haxdds/General-Math-Library/README.md

 # General-Math-Library

-#Linear Algebra
+# Linear Algebra
 - Matrices and Vectors with their operations.

-#Polynomials and Fractions
+# Polynomials and Fractions

-#Calculus
+# Calculus
-Derivatives and Integrals of polynomials.
+-Derivatives and Integrals of polynomials.

-#Number Theory
+# Number Theory

-#General Math and Array Utils
+# General Math and Array Utils